anngvu/accent/README.md

 **To be clear, the Assisted Curation/Content ENhancement Tool is a proof-of-concept CLI tool only focuses on helping with the first two responsibilities.**
 In its first iteration, ACCENT narrows down the scope of the curation assistance even further, to dataset curation for the NF-OSI use case.
-The idea is to work out the "wraper" interface into a usable and productive workflow first.
+The idea is to work out the "wrapper" interface into a usable and productive workflow first.

 ### Usage